A grout paint review, plus tips for painting grout.

 This paint is supposed to seal the grout and make it easier to keep clean in the future, but since I’ve only just applied it in the last week, I can’t vouch for that yet.

-Still, after a few years, you should expect to do a repainting job if you want the grout to look new again.
+Still, after a few years, you should expect to do a repainting job if you want the grout to look really new again.